fabyrizky/ai-healthcare-copilot-assessment/README.md

 ## 🔧 Configuration

 ### API Configuration
-The app uses OpenRouter's Qwen QwQ 32B model.
+The app uses OpenRouter's Meta Llama 4 Maverick model.
 Make sure to:
 1. Get a free API key from [OpenRouter](https://openrouter.ai/)
 2. Add it to your `.streamlit/secrets.toml` file
 3. Keep your API key secure and never commit it to public repositories